OEM+ Full LED Headlights — BMW 5 Series (F10/F11)

 Auto-Leveling Retained

-The factory headlight auto-leveling system continues to work as designed.
+On cars with factory self-leveling, the system continues to work as designed.
 Ride-height sensor inputs are respected by the internal drivers, and the beam automatically adjusts when the car is loaded, towing, or carrying rear passengers — no fixed-beam workaround, no leveling errors in iDrive.
+(Halogen cars without factory leveling simply set beam height with the integrated adjusters.)

 High Beam Assist Compatible